War Related Illness and Injury Study Center

 The Center has published many peer-reviewed studies sharing our experience, research findings and clinical approach.
 We've also contributed to major federal and professional society reports and publications on the topic, including a 2019 workshop report sponsored by the American Thoracic Society, the NASEM 2020 report and the Airborne Hazards Related to Deployment book.

 The Center also supports the broader research community through the Registry, convenes research symposia and journal clubs as well as supports pilot investigations.
+Review our current research

 To support the data access and analysis needs of the Center using the AHOBPR and VA medical record data, the Center funded the AIMES Collaboration.